Updated at 12:30 p.m. Friday, May 22, 2020

 What if a student is told to self-quarantine?

 In most cases, quarantined individuals will not be sick, but are being quarantined on the chance that they could become symptomatic and therefore, infect others.
 This is a strategy to reduce transmission.
 A student who has had a potential exposure to someone with COVID-19 may be told to self-quarantine.
 The student will be advised to go home for a period of 14 days post-exposure.
-If the student cannot go home, the student will be quarantined on campus as space allows.
-In situations of self-quarantine, we will be asking students to either go home or relocate to another space.
+If the student has elected to remain in the residence halls and cannot go home, the student will be quarantined on campus as space allows.

 Is there quarantine space on campus?

-There is limited space available on campus for students who need to be quarantined as recommended by the Broome County Health Department due to potential exposure to the coronavirus.
+There is space available on campus for students who have elected to remain in the residence halls and who need to be quarantined as recommended by the Broome County Health Department due to potential exposure to the coronavirus.
 (Quarantine separates and restricts the movement of people who have been exposed to a contagious disease before any symptoms might arise, to see if they become ill.)
 Students who must be quarantined are strongly encouraged to go home using private transportation.

 - Zoom video conferencing app (login: https://binghamton.zoom.us/ and follow directions).
 Find more informaton on using the app online.